Skip to main content

 Cooperators

 Individuals and organizations involved with a genebank's activities (donors, collectors, breeders, requestors, GGCE users, etc.) are stored in GGCE as cooperators.
-A farmer who has donated germplasm will be added to the cooperator list; an employee of the genebank is a cooperator; and even a germplasm requestor will have a cooperator record.
+Whether it is a farmer who has donated germplasm, an employee of the genebank, or someone who requests germplasm, each will have a cooperator record in the system.

 Think of Cooperators as the master address book for the genebank.
 It includes entries for individuals as well as organizations.